-The Ultimate Guide to Lake Louise
+The Ultimate Guide to Lake Louise: All You Need to Know

 Lake Louise

 Lake Louise is probably the most famous spot in Banff National Park.
 The turquoise-blue glacier lake is sandwiched between the Rocky Mountains, guaranteeing stunning views.
-It is also known as the lake with the gigantic hotel on the shore, Château Lake Louise.
+It is also known as the lake with the gigantic hotel on the shore, Fairmont Château Lake Louise.

 FAST FACTS